Social security in Sri Lanka: History

 pension scheme for civil servants was established.
 The 1930s saw the effects of the Great Depression and the Malaria Epidemic of 1934-35 on the poor, resulting in major social initiatives such as free education and health care by the State Council of Ceylon, followed by expansion of tax-funded hospital services and the Maternity Benefit Ordinance in 1939, giving maternity benefits for employed women.
 The Poor Law Relief, cash transfers to the poor were introduced in 1939 and with the onset of World War II, a food ration system was adopted by the government.
-Attempts by the post-independence government to withdraw this rice subsidy due to an economic crisis, resulted in the 1953 Ceylonese Hartal.
+Attempts by the post-independence government to withdraw this rice subsidy, due to an economic crisis, resulted in the 1953 Ceylonese Hartal.
 In the 1950s the establishment of a universal pension system was envisaged yet did not materialise.
-Although some private provident funds existed the Employees' Provident Fund Act No 15 of 1958 established the Employees' Provident Fund (EPF) for all private sector workers.
-Slow down in economic growth and increasing government deficits in the 1960s resulted in economic reforms and changes to the social policy leading the cuts in social expenditure in the 1970s.
-Food stamp scheme, school mid-day meal programme and grants for the poor were later introduced.
+Although some private provident funds existed, the Employees' Provident Fund Act No 15 of 1958 established the Employees' Provident Fund (EPF) for all private sector workers.
+A slowdown in economic growth and increasing government deficits in the 1960s resulted in economic reforms and changes to the social policy leading the cuts in social expenditure in the 1970s.
+A food-stamp scheme, school mid-day meal programme and grants for the poor were later introduced.
 The EPF was further supplemented by the Employees' Trust Fund in 1981.
 In 1989, the Jana Saviya poverty alleviation programme was implemented.